Legal

 Prospective client data6 months after a proposal was given to you, unless you become a client

-Client data including your personal details, credit history, family, lifestyle and social circumstances, business activities, financial details, and employment details (and any such data about a person relevant to your matter)6 years after the end of our business relationship with you, or the end of your matter whichever comes later, except in the case of matters concerning Wills and Trusts for which it is 12 years
+Client data including your personal details, credit history, family, lifestyle and social circumstances, business activities, financial details, and employment details (and any such data about a person relevant to your matter)6 years after the end of our business relationship with you, or the end of your matter whichever comes later, except in the case of matters concerning Wills and Settlement Trusts for which it is 50 years

 Transaction data, such as details about payments to and from you7 years